pensjonatus/flash-fiction/blog/the-place-part-13.md

 ---
-title: 'The Place Part 13'
+title: The Place Part 13
 date: '2017-07-23'
-categories:
+tags:
-  - 'creepy'
+  - creepy
-  - 'flash-fiction'
+  - flash-fiction
 ---

 My wife and I used to spend evenings with this other couple, Greg and Lisa.
 We